Top Menu

 manage workflow

-Manage Workflow—How to Schedule Multiple Clients
+Manage Workflow—How to Work With Multiple Clients

-How do you manage workflow with multiple clients in your writing memoir based business?
 Your company will eventually have multiple projects going on at the same time, each in various stages of production.
-How do you schedule multiple clients so that your workflow is manageable?
+How do you schedule multiple clients so that you manage workflow reasonably?

 Manage Workflow—How to schedule multiple clients and projects